-We monitor the use of these spaces and produce a report with details of the weekly average usage of Blue Badge spaces at all our car parks which is sent to the ORR and Transport Scotland every six months.
+We monitor the use of these spaces and produce a report with details of the weekly average usage of Blue Badge spaces at all our car parks which is sent to the ORR and Transport Scotland.
+Since franchise change-over, we have been implementing a number of changes in the organisation in order that we provide greater focus in a number of areas.
+We formed a stations team with a car parking manager's role that focuses on car parking strategy for monitoring and evaluation.
+The newly created stations team will provide ORR a report that correctly reflect a rigorous monitoring process in the second half of year 2 of our franchise.
 If we find that the spaces assigned are not sufficient to meet demand, we will increase the numbers.